LoneRifle/towing-hook/README.md

-When invoked, mitm.js will intercept most calls to create connections, in particular `net.connect()` and `tls.connect()`. towing-hook will then to attach the sockets created by mitm.js to tcp-over-websockets, which will route data from those sockets over a websocket connection.
+When invoked, mitm.js will intercept most calls to create connections, in particular `net.connect()` and `tls.connect()`. towing-hook will then attach the sockets created by mitm.js to tcp-over-websockets, which will route data from those sockets over a websocket connection.

 mitm.js creates mock sockets that behave like raw socket connections,